 It happened to me over the weekend (because this kind of problems seem to only happen when you have some extra time for yourself) and it drove me crazy: nothing seemed to make sense, the batteries of my wireless mouse were OK and everything else seemed fine.
 Still, my mouse was stuttering and lagging and ruining my day.

-So I decided to investigate, find a situation and I am now here to help you as well if you’re in the same corner as I am: here’s how to fix mouse stuttering and lagging in Windows 7, Windows 8 or Windows 10.
+So I decided to investigate, find a situation and I am now here to help you as well if you’re in the same corner as I was: here’s how to fix mouse stuttering and lagging in Windows 7, Windows 8 or Windows 10.

 The internet suggests a ton of fixes and I have tried them all, without any luck or improvements.
 The behavior of my mouse was also very strange: it would work perfectly fine for a short (or longer) period of time, without any jumping or stuttering, and then all of a sudden it started to lag and act all crazy.

 It was my Wireless Router!

-It’s very easy to test if that’s your problem: just turn off your router and wait for a few seconds.
+It’s very easy to test if that’s your problem too: just turn off your router and wait for a few seconds.
 If everything goes back to normal and your mouse works as it should, then this is it!

-The more space you can get, the better!
-Or you can always get a classic wired mouse and keep your router there – but it’s usually a lot easier to just move the router away.
+The more space you can get between the two, the better!
+Or you can always get a classic wired mouse and keep your router where it used to be – but it’s usually a lot easier to just move the router away.

 NOTE: Any other type of wireless device that’s near your mouse’s USB port might cause the same problems, not just a wireless router.
 So test them all to make sure that there’s no interference on this matter, even if things used to work fine in the past.

 – Make sure that your batteries are not empty or nearly empty.
 When they are, they can cause strange behavior from your mouse.